Eslorex/Name-files-depending-on-the-date/README.md

 - Naming format is like : "Parent Folder Name" - 13 April 2024.
 - If there are multiple folders with same last changed date it will name the recent one increased number.
 Such as "Parent Folder Name" - 13 April 2024 - 2

+# How does the one without UI work?
+- Its actually faster.
+It will rename the ones that are in the same directory with it.

 # Why .pyw?
 - It prevents console screen to appear when using the one with UI